BiglySoftware/BiglyBT/CONTRIBUTING.md

 ## Write Wiki Pages

 In order to ensure the distinction that BiglyBT and Vuze are two separate, unaffiliated products, we will not directly link to wiki.vuze.com, even though the features and support documentation is virtually identical.
 We are slowly writing our own wiki pages, but can always use your help.

+## Design Graphic Assets

+Let's be honest, our client's graphical assets suck for several reasons:

+* Inconsistent Style
+* Lack of Scaling
+* Often just plain ugly

+If you are interested in helping with graphical assets, here's some guidelines:

+* Provide either a vector image (SVG would be best) or a very large raster image, so we can generate scaled versions of the image.
+* Keep with desktop client asset standards.
+For example, a settings icon is usually represented by a gear.
+Making it a fat monkey with a pencil in its hand would be confusing to users.
+* You don't have to be a graphic artist!
+If you know of free graphic assets that we could use instead of the ones we have, suggest them.
+However, generic suggestions like "here's a site with cool icons you should use them" aren't helpful.
+* If you are going to spend more than a few hours designing assets, please tell us which assets you plan on changing before you start.
+Some assets might have restrictions that may ruin your plans, and it would be a shame if you spent time on something we couldn't use.

 ## Write Code